Get the Most From Your Outdoor Space

-The most popular material for sheds as they blend sympathetically into the garden more so than any other material, especially as the wood weathers with age.Softwood is most commonly used for sheds as it is cheaper.
-It will always be treated with preservative, pressure-treated wood is best as the preservative has been forced into the wood rather than painted on the outside, but is not easy to find in sheds.
-An advantage of the wooden shed is that the wood can be easily stained in any one of a whole host of shades to blend in or become a feature of the garden.
+The most popular material for sheds as they blend sympathetically into the garden more so than any other material, especially as the wood weathers with age.The wood used for sheds will always be treated with preservative, dip treated is good, pressure treated is better.
+An advantage of the wooden shed is that the wood can be easily be stained or painted a whole host of shades to blend in or become a feature of the garden.
 Stained wood is subtle in a way that any other painted surface never can be.

 Cladding - the material used for the walls of the shed

-on edge so that the rain runs down the outside.
+"Weatherboard" is the cheapest, it is like the fence overlapping boards on edge so that the rain runs down the outside.
 As the boards

 are simply overlapped they can warp and knots in the wood

-often fall out.
+may fall out.
 Sometimes known as rustic-cladding or similar.

 Tongue and Groove planking is better as the planks are held in place at their top and bottom edges making a more weather-proof finish and usually a finer planed finish too.

 Shiplap is a version of tongue and groove planking where there is a rebate at the top of each plank so that each plank fits under the overlapping edge of the plank above it, a design that helps keep water out.

 Q. How do I calculate a template to ensure the corners for my shed base are square? the size of the base is 14ft X 10 ft